keu/docs/astro/configure-deployment-resources.md

     The Airflow components of your Deployment automatically restart to apply the updated resource allocations.
 This action is equivalent to deploying code and triggers a rebuild of your Deployment image.
 If you're using the Celery executor, currently running tasks have 24 hours to complete before their running workers are terminated.
 See [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

-:::caution Alternative Astro Hybrid setup
+:::info Alternative Astro Hybrid setup

 To configure the scheduler on an [Astro Hybrid](hybrid-overview.md) Deployment: